openhab/org.openhab.binding.zwave/doc/widom/wte_0_0.md

 ### Group 2: Dimming

-The 2nd association group allows to propagate the status of the controller device to its associated devices.
+<p&gtThe 2nd association group allows to propagate the status of the controller device to its associated devices.
 The devices of the 2nd association group will receive a “Start level change” command by pressing the external switch of the dimmer (controller device), and a “Stop level change” command when the switch is released.
-The “Start level change” also sets the dimming duration and start level for the controlled devices by propagating its local diming time and its current value.
+The “Start level change” also sets the dimming duration and start level for the controlled devices by propagating its local diming time and its current value. </p&gt

 Association group 2 supports 8 nodes.